Good Vibrations

 This post is a part of the #NinaAndNana series I co-host with Lavanya Srinivasan.
 Her posts can be found here.

-Tags: family, music, humor, physics, Nina and Nana, science
+Tags: music, humor, family, Nina and Nana, physics, science